COBISS Platform – Co-operative Online Bibliographic System and Services

 • receipt and sending of serials based on exchange, receipt and sending of legal deposit copies, receipt of gifts and other types of acquisition;

-• maintenance of data on partners and funds, and setting-up of counters.
+• maintenance of data on partners and funds.

-The COBISS3/Electronic Resources software module includes procedures for acquiring e-resources (e-books, e-serials and databases) published on the world wide web or in computer networks as well as procedures for managing financial resources in funds:
+The Electronic Resources software module includes procedures for acquiring e-resources (e-books, e-serials, databases, audio books, e-videos, etc.) published on the world wide web or in computer networks as well as procedures for managing financial resources in funds:

-• acquiring e-resources, which includes purchasing packages and licences for individual electronic resources, prepayment and payment (receipt of invoices and monitoring of the funds balance);
+• acquiring e-resources, which includes purchasing packages and licences for individual electronic resources, prepayment and payment of resources, monitoring of the funds balance;

-• links to e-book loan portals, which can be connected to the COBISS system (authentication when the member logs in to the portal with My Library password and the transfer of data when purchasing the licence, loaning e-books and returning the e-book to the COBISS system ahead of time);
+• links to e-book portals for loan of online resources (e-books, audio books, etc.), which can be connected to the COBISS system (authentication when the member logs in to the portal with My Library password and the transfer of data when purchasing the licence, loaning e-books and returning the e-book to the COBISS system ahead of time);

-• maintenance of data on partners and funds, and setting-up of counters.
+• maintenance of data on partners and funds.

-The COBISS3/Holdings software module allows complete management of holdings data, including:
+The Holdings software module allows complete management of holdings data, including:

 • downloading bibliographic records from the shared bibliographic database into a local database;